 - Dragging things out with the wrong woman because there's no one else you're interested in.

 - Leading a woman on by making her think you're dating exclusively when you’re also seeing other women.

 - Trying too hard and giving off the energy of desperation.

 - Focusing on sex too much.
-Examples include making sexual innuendos, saying what you think she wants to hear so that she'll have sex with you, and rushing or pressuring a woman to have sex.
+(Examples include making sexual innuendos, saying what you think she wants to hear so that she'll have sex with you, and rushing/pressuring a woman to have sex.)

-Guys, here's what you can do to date more women of worth — and have your dates lead to a more meaningful connection.
+Guys, here's how to date more women of worth — and enjoy more dates that lead to meaningful connection.